 For example, try pricing the item at $9.99 vs. $10.
 At $9.99, the item looks like a better option, even though it is only one cent cheaper.
 Also, when selling goods that are rather “impulse purchases,” like some novelty item, psychological pricing of your product might help boost your conversions as the client might feel like they are getting some discount.

-Raise your prices intelligently
+Raise your prices smartly

-How to set prices for products that are worthy of being sold higher?
+How do you set prices for products that are worthy of being sold higher?
 The most intelligent strategy is to build your brand on Amazon step by step.
 First, consider registering your trademark and joining the Amazon brand registry.
 This program will also allow you to cut off some referral fees when you attract buyers from third-party sources, such as social media.
 So, you will be able to revise your price of goods and make it a little higher.

 Build more trust and credibility